Articles on Shifting Sands

 But his plans were uncovered by a witness who arranged for the girl to travel back to the UK.
 The witness also reported him to the police.
 When arrested he was charged with conspiracy to commit FGM and forced marriage.
 He denied the charges.

-He has been remanded into custody and is due to be sentenced on October 3rd.
+He has been remanded into custody and was sentenced on October 3rd.

 Details of FGM trials, prosecutions and convictions in E&W can be accessed here.